excubo-ag/WebCompiler/README.md

 ### Changelog

+#### Changes in version 3.6.Y

+Added support for .NET 8.
+Note that this release depends on preview version of `Microsoft.Extensions.FileSystemGlobbing` package when targeting .NET 8.

 #### Changes in version 3.3.Y

 *Breaking Change / Warning*: This change removes the key of IgnoreFolders and IgnoreFiles per 3.2.Y and in favour of an "Ignore" key with support for [File Globbing support](https://docs.microsoft.com/en-us/dotnet/core/extensions/file-globbing).